-‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season Four
+‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season 4

 ‘Southern Charm’ Kathryn Dennis Is Emphatic She Is Not With Thomas…

-Kathryn Dennis says her goals for the new season of Southern Charm, which will air this spring, was to do her best to get the most out of the cards she was dealt.
+Kathryn Dennis says her goal for the new season of Southern Charm, which will air this spring, is to do her best to get the most out of the cards she was dealt.

 “You don’t have a right to the cards you believe you should have been dealt.
 You have an idea obligation to play the hell out of the ones you’ve been holding.”